rmackay9/oreo-led/README.md

         - fixed phase signal from arduino; set to correct period [x] un-addressed devices are activating SIREN pattern
-        - fixed logic error in refactored TWI addressing code [ ] fadein/fadeout are not fading correctly, likely issue with repeat param
+        - fixed logic error in refactored TWI addressing code [x] fadein/fadeout are not fading correctly, likely issue with repeat param
-        - fixed issue with repeat parameter for fades, needs more work for other patterns [ ] fadein/fadeout does not transition at some speeds, ie speed=3000 or speed=1000
+        - fixed issue with repeat parameter for fades, needs more work for other patterns [x] fadein/fadeout does not transition at some speeds, ie speed=3000 or speed=1000
+        - speeds must be a (higher) harmonic of the fundamental 4s period for continous animations

 ## Blue LED Fidelity